 Hokusai devoted almost all of his 90 years of life to drawing and painting.
 Never satisfied with one technique or mastering one style of drawing, he always sought to improve as an artist.
-In the mid-1810s, the first volume of Hokusai Manga was published.
+In the mid-1810s, the first volume of ‘Hokusai’s Manga’ was published.
 This series of sketchbooks consists of 15 volumes in total, covering a wide variety of subjects and is often referred to as a series of instructional drawing manuals intended to serve as a kind of textbooks for those who wanted to become artists.

-In the early 1820s, Hokusai started working on the series “Thirty-six Views of Mt.
-Fuji” (Fugaku Sanjurokkei), which was finally published in 1830.
+In the early 1820s, Hokusai started working on the series ‘Thirty-six Views of Mt.
+Fuji’, which was finally published in 1830.
 It is certainly his most famous body of work and is often considered his best.
-The series actually consists of 46 images, including the “Great Wave at Kanagawa” (Kanagawa oki Namiura), “Fine Wind, Clear Weather” (Gaifu Kaisei) and “Rain Storm beneath the Summit” (Sanka Hakuu), which are known worldwide and are thought to have influenced French impressionists.
-His other famous series “Journeys to the Waterfalls in All Provinces” (Shokoku Taki Meguri) also appeared around this time period.
-In the mid-1830s, his illustrated book “One Hundred Views of Mt.
-Fuji” was published.
-Filled with depictions of the mountain in often dynamic compositions, this book, alongside “Thirty-six Views of Mt.
-Fuji”, established Hokusai as the ‘Mt.
+The series actually consists of 46 images, with designs such as ‘The Great Wave off Kanagawa’, ‘Fine Wind, Clear Weather’, and ‘Rain Storm Beneath the Summit’, known worldwide.
+His other famous series ‘A Tour of the Waterfalls of the Provinces’ also appeared around this time period.
+In the mid-1830s, his illustrated book ‘One Hundred Views of Mt.
+Fuji’ was published.
+Filled with depictions of the mountain in often dynamic compositions, this book, alongside ‘Thirty-six Views of Mt.
+Fuji’, established Hokusai as the ‘Mt.
 Fuji artist’.

 His last major print series, 'One Hundred Poems Narrated by the Nurse', was published between 1835 and 1838.
 After that, the artist focused on Japanese traditional paintings until his death.